slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 This could be an Arm64 machine (Ampere, Raspberry Pi, etc) or an x86_64 (Intel, AMD, etc) machine.

-For each, make sure you change the CIDR block, and the tap-prefix.
+For each, make sure you change:

+* the CIDR block
+* the tap-prefix
+* the API port
+* the name of the host group

+The API port doesn't strictly need to be changed if you run every Slicer instance on a different physical machine, however we've changed it since you may wish to try this out all on one computer.

 I.e. to add `k3s-agents-2`: